 Kitano Tenmangu Shrine is mostly known for their 2,000 beautiful plum trees in early March, but also it is the spot to view foliage in late autumn.
-From late October to early December, their Foliage Garden is opened.
-In the garden hundreds of maple trees line the river in the garden.
+From late October to early December, their Foliage Garden is open.
+In this garden, hundreds of maple trees line up along the river.
 Also, you can see the road covered by foliage like a koyo carpet.

 Kitano Tenmangu Shrine

 Free entrance to the shrine, Foliage Park ¥700.

 From Tokyo Station take a bus for 40 minutes.